How To Start Dairy (Milk) Production Business

 However, there is an even bigger underlying reason for the shortfall in Africa‘s milk production across the continent and that is that hardly any African government promotes the livestock sector and invests in dairy production facilities.
 The fact is that dairy production development is not only important for the nutrition of Africa‘s growing population, but it is hugely profitable too.

-READ ALSO: How To Start A Footwear Making Business In Africa
+READ ALSO: How To Start Beverage Production Business

 As more African households in the growing middle class gain discretionary spending power, spending patterns will shift and the demand for dairy products will surely increase.
 At the moment, Africa‘s milk market remains underdeveloped and investments in this sector are likely to reap huge rewards.
 The potential for milk in Africa are huge.
 Several countries on the continent still import huge volumes of milk to satisfy local demand.
 Nigeria, for example, spends over $100 million every year to import milk and other dairy products.